rizkyfauziilmi/Anime-API/README.md

 # otakudesu-anime-api
+RESTful API for anime using web scraping techniques with the help of Cheerio and Express.
+The API scrapes data from a website and transforms it into usable data for the application.
+Cheerio is used to process HTML data and make it more easily accepted by the application.
+Express is used to build a fast and efficient API.
+This repository is perfect for developers looking to create an anime application or learn how to build a RESTful API using web scraping techniques and Cheerio and Express.

-this is my first time web scraping, all this data API from https://otakudesu.bid/
+***this is my first time web scraping, all this data API from this [website](https://otakudesu.bid/)***

 # Usage
 1. Clone this repository